KrisDuff456/Terraform/README.md

 # Terraform
-Here are some simple terraform scripts to create the following below:
+Here are some simple terraform scripts to create the following below in AWS:
   1. EKS creation
   2. NGINX
   3. ECR